ManticoreGamesInc/platform-documentation/docs/index.md

 This documentation is continuously written and edited by both Manticore as well as members of the community.
 Contributions are more than welcome!
 It is easy to do so, as files are simply text files with some [Markdown] extras for formatting.
-We then compile the markdown files into a static website using the open source [MkDocs] and [ReadTheDocs] tools.
+We then compile the markdown files into a static website using the open source [MkDocs] tool, and host the site using [Netlify].

 !!! info "Contributions Welcome"
     Just click on the :fa-edit: icon on the top right of any page.

-Note: Videos must be under 100MB and sourced in CoreUserDocumentation/DocsVideos.
-Click on the video, in the upper right corner click on the three dots -> open in new window -> three dots -> embed item -> paste that html code in the docs.
-Eventually we will embed YouTube links, but for now this works for tiny (but private) clips.

 All the contents are under the [ToDo] license.
 Credits are due to the [Godot] documentation and [Material] themes for inspiration.